pydatakrk/covid19/readme.md

 **Pattern Classification For COVID-19 Growth Data** <https://towardsdatascience.com/classify-growth-patterns-for-covid-19-data-41af4c7adc55> Analysis of patterns of growths in multiple countries

 **Computational predictions of protein structures associated with COVID-19** <https://deepmind.com/research/open-source/computational-predictions-of-protein-structures-associated-with-COVID-19> Deepmind&rsquo;s short text about applying AlphaFold towards discovering structure of some of the proteins of the SARS-COV-2.

+<a id="orgdfbfef2"></a>
+## Undergoing and possible to contribute

+**Mapping COVID-19 risk in the US** https://github.com/rbracco/covidcompare (See also: https://forums.fast.ai/t/help-with-algorithm-for-covid19-relative-risk/65328 )

+**Donate your extra compute power** https://foldingathome.org/ | https://boinc.bakerlab.org/

 <a id="orge53ad19"></a>